 School Site Boundary Changes

-Due to new home construction in the city of San Luis Obispo, some of our city elementary schools (CL Smith, Hawthorne, Los Ranchos) are seeing growth while others are experiencing declining enrollment (Bishop’s Peak and Sinsheimer).
-With more housing development happening soon, we need to look at updating current school boundaries to even out our student populations.
+Due to new home construction in the city of San Luis Obispo, some of our city elementary schools (C.L.
+Smith, Hawthorne, Los Ranchos) are seeing growth while others are experiencing declining enrollment (Bishop’s Peak and Sinsheimer).
+With more housing development happening soon, we have updated our current school boundaries to even out our student populations.
+The updated boundaries will go into effect for the 2025-2026 school year.

 If you click on the maps above, you’ll see that the current boundaries are: